 While WCAG 2.1 adds new success criteria, it does not replace or supersede 2.0.
 If you are mandated with WCAG 2.0 conformance, you can use the 2.1 guidelines as an alternate route to reach that goal.
 In fact, WCAG 2.1 is the current recommendation for those organizations looking to address accessibility through the adoption of W3C standards.

 “WCAG 2.1 is the current recommendation for those organizations looking to address accessibility through the adoption of W3C standards.”

 WCAG 2.1 is recommended for new or updated accessibility policies.

 The W3C recommends that organizations adopt WCAG 2.1 when they are looking to update or create accessibility policies.
-In addition, some organizations may require WCAG 2.1 conformance from third parties and vendors.
+In addition, some organizations may require WCAG 2.1 compliance from third parties and vendors.
 For these organizations, adherence to WCAG 2.1 is critical to ensure compliance with applicable requirements.

 We have heard from a number of customers that they have decided to adopt WCAG 2.1 shortly, while others are taking additional time to adopt.

 WCAG 2.1 is not required by government agencies or under Section 508.

 At this time WCAG 2.1 is not required by the revised US Federal Section 508 standards.
 The US Access Board would need to start an official process to update the revised standards to reference the updated WCAG.
 This is a long process and is something the Access Board will have to consider, however, it is unlikely to occur.
 It is more likely that the US Access Board would pursue incorporation of the next major set of web accessibility standards which are expected from the W3C in around three years.

 Some organizations planned for the future in their accessibility standards.
 For example, California’s government website requirements indicate that vendors can use WCAG 2.0 or the latest version of WCAG.